trevor-troll/copy-hw3-ruby/README.md

 - **RESTful restores ratings:** Reloading a RESTful URL restores the rating filters (movies shown + checkboxes).
 - **RESTful restores sort:** Reloading a RESTful URL restores the sort order (movie order + dropdown selection).

+You can find more details about the test in `.github/workflows/classroom.yml` to help you complete the assignment.

 GitHub Actions Autograding
 --------------------------